 “I’d like to take this opportunity to offer all who are either receiving or waiting for their results my very best wishes and reassure you that the Careers Service team is ready and waiting to help you access the pathway best suited to you and your career ambitions.”

 Notes to editors:

 - While the percentage of those in grammar schools awarded A*-C at A level is very similar to last year, in non-grammar schools there has been an increase in the proportion of entries being awarded A*-C of 1.8 percentage points on last year.
 At AS level the increase in A-C grades was significantly greater in non-grammar than grammar schools.
 The proportion of entries from grammar schools awarded these grades increased by 1.7 percentage points, whereas the increase in non-grammar schools was 7.3 percentage points.
 The gap between the two types of centre at A level, in terms of A*-C, has therefore reduced from 17.6 percentage points to 15.9 percentage points, and at AS level has reduced from 18.3 percentage points to 12.7 percentage points.

-- For immediate advice and guidance following results, students should use the online webchat facility at https://www.nidirect.gov.uk/services/chat-with-a-careers-adviser and click on the “Chat with an adviser” button.
+- For immediate advice and guidance following results, students should use the online webchat facility on the NI Direct website at chat with a careers adviser and click on the “Chat with an adviser” button.
 Alternatively, students can speak with an adviser by calling 0300 200 7820.

 - Webchat and phone opening hours will be extended and advisers will be available via webchat and telephone from 9.30 am to 7.00 pm on Thursday 13 and Friday 14 August and again on Thursday 20 and Friday 21 August.